 The OPSRP is under constant review, subject to revision and therefore subject to change without notice.
 It is solely your responsibility to ensure that you are using the most current version of the OPSRP.
 The OPSRP is made available to market participants, subject to restrictions contained in the IESO information confidentiality catalogue.

-Information contained in certain Sections of the OPSRP are classified as confidential for physical security reasons and are only provided to restoration participants All restoration participants are required to maintain the confidentiality restrictions as indicated and further dissemination without IESO approval is prohibited.
+The OPSRP is comprised of several documents, of which this market manual is one.
+Other documents of the OPSRP are classified as confidential for physical security purposes and are only provided to restoration participants.
+All restoration participants are required to maintain the confidentiality restrictions as indicated and further dissemination without IESO approval is prohibited.

 The posting of documents on this website is done for the convenience of market participants and other interested visitors to the IESO website.
 Please be advised that, while the IESO attempts to have all posted documents conform to the original, changes can result from the original, including changes resulting from the programs used to format the documents for posting on the website as well as from the programs used by the viewer to download and read the documents.
 The IESO makes no representation or warranty, express or implied, that the documents on this website are exact reproductions of the original documents listed.